Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation

-{\bf Contraction theory}~\citep{lohmiller1998contraction} provides a tool for analyzing nonlinear systems in a differential framework and is focused on studying the convergence between pairs of state trajectories towards each other, i.e., incremental stability.
-It has recently been extended for constructive control design, e.g., via control contraction metrics (CCMs)~for both deterministic \citep{manchester2017control} and stochastic systems \citep{tsukamoto2020neural-contraction,tsukamoto2020robust-stochastic}.
-Compared to incremental Lyapunov function approaches for studying incremental stability, contraction metrics presents an {\it intrinsic} characterization of incremental stability (i.e., invariant under change of coordinates); additionally, the search for a CCM can be formulated as a convex optimization problem and solved using sum of squares (SOS) programming \citep{singh2019robust} and DNN optimization \citep{tsukamoto2020neural-contraction,sun2020learning-ccm}.
-CCM-based adaptive control has been developed to address parametric uncertainties in \citep{lopez2020adaptive-ccm} and non-parametric uncertainties in \citep{lakshmanan2020safe}.
-The case of bounded disturbances in contraction-based control has also been addressed by leveraging input-to-stability analysis \citep{singh2019robust} or robust CCM \citep{zhao2021tube-rccm,manchester2018rccm}.
-The problem we consider in this paper (nonlinear systems subject to matched state-dependent uncertainties) is mostly close to the one addressed in \citep{gahlawat2021contraction-l1-gp}, which uses GPR to learn the uncertain dynamics while relying on a contraction based \lonew adaptive controller proposed in \citep{lakshmanan2020safe} to provide transient tracking performance guarantees throughout the learning phase.
-In contrast with \citep{gahlawat2021contraction-l1-gp}, our learning control framework allows for use of DNNs to learn the uncertain dynamics while still providing transient tracking performance guarantees.
-Moreover, our transient performance guarantees are in the form of {\it exponential convergence} to the desired state trajectory despite the presence of uncertain dynamics or model errors, which is achieved by incorporating an error bound for the estimated disturbance into a robust condition to constrain the decreasing rate of the Riemannian energy, as opposed to a bounded distance from the the desired state trajectory provided in \citep{gahlawat2021contraction-l1-gp}.
+{\it Contraction theory}~\cite{lohmiller1998contraction} provides a powerful tool for analyzing general nonlinear systems in a differential framework and is focused on studying the convergence between pairs of state trajectories towards each other, i.e., incremental stability.
+It has recently been extended for constructive control design, e.g., via control contraction metrics (CCMs) \cite{manchester2017control,tsukamoto2020robust-stochastic}.
+Compared to incremental Lyapunov function approaches for studying incremental stability, contraction metrics present an {\it intrinsic} characterization of incremental stability (i.e., invariant under change of coordinates); additionally, the search for a CCM can be achieved using the sum of squares (SOS) optimization or semidefinite programming \cite{singh2019robust}, and DNN optimization \cite{tsukamoto2020neural-contraction,sun2020learning-ccm}.
+For nonlinear uncertain systems, CCM has been integrated with adaptive and robust control to address parametric \cite{lopez2020adaptive-ccm} and non-parametric uncertainties \cite{zhao2022robust-ccm-de,lakshmanan2020safe}.
+The issue of bounded disturbances in contraction-based control has been tackled through robust analysis \cite{singh2019robust} or synthesis \cite{zhao2022tube-rccm-ral,manchester2018rccm}.
+For more work related to contraction theory and CCM for nonlinear stability analysis and control synthesis, the readers can refer to a recent tutorial paper \cite{tsukamoto2021contraction-tutorial} and the references therein.